mrsmithgavin/testcafe-exploration/README.md

 - split the tests up into a directory structure that re-enforces the slow and fast feedback paradigm.
 - Added Scripts for different builds.
 Slow feedback and fast feedback
 - Set CI using http://CircleCi
+- Move initial test to use new page framework
+- Issues running on circleci. something is wrong with the test reporter or passing -r xunit:/tmp/test-results/res.xml

-## Examples where a class would have been better
+## Design: Examples where a class would have been better

 1. Being able to reference a just defined selector in subsequent properties of an object.
     Like the below.
 I wanted to use the selector and parse it to getText.